GetPageSpeed/nginx-extras-docs/docs/lua/healthcheck.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-healthcheck [v1.6.2](https://github.com/Kong/lua-resty-healthcheck/releases/tag/1.6.2){target=_blank} released on Nov 17 2022.
+This document describes lua-resty-healthcheck [v1.6.3](https://github.com/Kong/lua-resty-healthcheck/releases/tag/1.6.3){target=_blank} released on Sep 06 2023.

 <hr />